The Big 5 Financial Reports

 As a CPA, it’s essential to provide your clients with the necessary financial reports that will help them make informed decisions about their business.
-Despite differences in industries, size, or goals, all companies need to have five core financial reports.
+Despite differences in industries, size, or goals, all companies must have five core financial reports.
 These reports provide valuable information that helps business owners understand the financial health of their organization.
-In this article, we will discuss each of these financial reports and explain why they are crucial for your clients.
+In this article, we will discuss these financial reports and explain why they are crucial for your clients.

 Income Statement